allenai/allennlp-guide/chapters/part2/reading-textual-data.md

 instance = reader.text_to_instance(tokens, label)
 ```

+`DatasetReaders` have two methods—`_read()` and `read()`. `_read()` is defined as an abstract method, and you must override and implement your own when building a `DatasetReader` subclass for your dataset. `read()` is the main method called from clients of the dataset reader.
+It implements extra functionalities such as cashing and lazy loading, and calls `_read()` internally.
+Both methods return an iterable of `Instances`.

 The main method, `read()`, takes a filename as its parameter.
 The reason why dataset readers are designed this way is that if you specify dataset-specific parameters when constructing a `DatasetReader`, then you can apply them to any files.
 You can also design a dataset reader that handles more complex data setups.
-For example, you can design one that takes a directory as its constructor parameter and takes a simple key such as `train` and `dev` as a parameter to `read()`.
+For example, you can write one that takes a directory as its constructor parameter and takes a simple key such as `train` and `dev` as a parameter to `read()`. [`TriviaQaReader`](https://github.com/allenai/allennlp-reading-comprehension/blob/fa60af5736a22455d275e663d3dd1ecc838e400c/allennlp_rc/dataset_readers/triviaqa.py#L31-L35), for example, is designed to work this way.

 Dataset readers are designed to read data from a local file, although in some cases you may want to read data from a URL.
 AllenNLP provides a utility method `cached_path` to support this.
 If a URL is passed to the method it will download the resource to a local file and return its path.
 If you want your dataset reader to support both local paths and URLs, you can wrap `file_path` using `cached_path` in your `_read()` method as follows: